mesosphere/spark-build/docs/hdfs.md

 Submit the job with the keytab:

-    dcos spark run --kerberos-principal=user@REALM --keytab-secret-path=<secret_path> \
+    dcos spark run --submit-args="\
-    --submit-args=" ... "
+    --kerberos-principal user@REALM \
+    --keytab-secret-path /__dcos_base64__hdfs-keytab \
+    --conf ... --class MySparkJob <url> <args>"

 ### TGT Authentication

 Submit the job with the ticket:
 ```$bash
-    dcos spark run --kerberos-principal user@REALM --submit-args="--tgt <ticket-file-path> ..."
+    dcos spark run --submit-args="\
+    --kerberos-principal hdfs/name-0-node.hdfs.autoip.dcos.thisdcos.directory@LOCAL \
+    --tgt-secret-path /__dcos_base64__tgt
+    --conf ... --class MySparkJob <url> <args>"
 ```

 **Note:** These credentials are security-critical.
-We highly recommended configuring SSL encryption between the Spark components when accessing Kerberos-secured HDFS clusters.
+The DC/OS Secret Store requires you to base64 encode binary secrets (such as the Kerberos keytab) before adding them.
+If they are uploaded with the `__dcos_base64__` prefix, they are automatically decoded when the secret is made available to your Spark job.
+If the secret name **doesn't** have this prefix, the keytab will be decoded and written to a file in the sandbox.
+This leaves the secret exposed and is not recommended.
+We also highly recommended configuring SSL encryption between the Spark components when accessing Kerberos-secured HDFS clusters.
 See the Security section for information on how to do this.

 [8]: http://spark.apache.org/docs/latest/configuration.html#inheriting-hadoop-cluster-configuration